 Cubs' Jose Quintana: Gives up five runs in short outing

-Quintana gave up five runs on eight hits and one walk while striking out one through 2.1 innings in a no-decision against the Pirates on Sunday.
+Quintana gave up five runs on five hits and two walks while striking out four through 2.1 innings in a no-decision during a 9-8 loss to the Cardinals on Saturday.

-After two scoreless innings to start the game, the wheels came off in the third frame as Quintana allowed seven baserunners while only recording one out.
-The 30-year-old has a 4.37 ERA and 144 strikeouts through 29 starts this season.
-Quintana is scheduled to make his next start Friday against the Cardinals at Wrigley Field.
+Quintana gave up single runs in the first and third innings on an RBI ground out and a sacrifice fly by Paul Goldschmidt.
+Then he ran into bigger trouble in the third frame as he was tagged for three runs on two singles, a walk and a hit batsman before departing after 77 pitches.
+The 30-year-old has a 4.55 ERA and 148 strikeouts through 30 starts this season.
+Quintana is scheduled to make his next start Thursday on the road against the Pirates.

 More News